Last Updated on May 14, 2026

 Cancel

-The Windows Snipping Tool OCR feature also has the ability to redact email addresses and phone numbers, so they are not shown in your screenshot.
-To use this feature, capture your screenshot and then click on the Quick redact button.
-You can also use the dropdown to include or exclude email addresses or phone numbers.
+The Windows Snipping Tool OCR feature also has the brilliant ability to automatically redact email addresses and phone numbers so they are never shown in your final screenshot.
+To use this privacy feature, capture your screenshot normally and then click directly on the Quick redact button located right next to the copy button.
+You can also use the small dropdown arrow next to that button to manually include or exclude specific email addresses or phone numbers from being blacked out.

 Here is how the pasted text would look after redacting the email address and phone number.